Nahum-Durrani/CodeFixML/README.md

-# RefineML: Dynamic Code Optimization Platform
+# CodeFixML: Machine Learning-Powered Code Optimization

 ## Overview
-RefineML is an advanced AI-powered tool designed to analyze source code and suggest improvements for readability, efficiency, and maintainability.
-Leveraging cutting-edge machine learning models, optimization algorithms, and rule-based logic, RefineML intelligently refactors code for popular programming languages like Python and C. The platform enhances coding practices by providing actionable recommendations tailored to improve performance and clarity.
+**CodeFixML** is an AI-powered tool that analyzes source code and suggests improvements for readability, efficiency, and maintainability.
+Using a combination of Deep Q-Learning (DQL), hardcoded logic, and performance profiling, CodeFixML intelligently refactors code in Python and C. The platform enhances code quality by providing actionable recommendations to improve clarity and execution speed.

 ---

 ## Features

 ### 1. **Code Analysis**
-- Parses source code to identify inefficiencies, poor readability, and suboptimal patterns.
+- Parses code to detect inefficiencies, deeply nested loops, and redundant logic.
-- Highlights issues such as nested loops, redundant logic, and inconsistent naming conventions.
+- Highlights common performance pitfalls and opportunities for optimization.

 ### 2. **Machine Learning-Powered Optimization**
-- Utilizes TensorFlow, Keras, Theano, and PyTorch to:
+- Utilizes TensorFlow and Keras to:
-  - Detect inefficient code patterns.
+  - Learn from code structure patterns.
+  - Apply optimization strategies based on Deep Q-Learning.
-  - Suggest alternative implementations for improved performance.
+  - Recommend smarter implementations for enhanced performance.

 ### 3. **Performance Benchmarking**
-- Integrates C modules to evaluate the runtime performance of original versus refactored code, ensuring measurable improvements.
+- Integrates C modules to benchmark runtime performance before and after refactoring.
+- Outputs quantifiable improvements in execution time.

-### 4. **Code Optimization Suggestions**
+### 4. **Refactoring Suggestions**
-- Refactors code by:
+- Transforms code by:
+  - Using list comprehensions for compact logic.
-  - Replacing suboptimal data structures (e.g., lists with dictionaries for faster lookups).
+  - Replacing inefficient string operations with `join()`.
+  - Substituting manual summation with Python’s `sum()`.
+  - Using sets to eliminate duplicates efficiently.

+### 5. **Clean Code Output**
-  - Enforcing standardized formatting and naming conventions (e.g., PEP 8 for Python).
+- Applies spacing normalization, comment removal, and standardized formatting for improved maintainability.

-### 5. **SQL Integration**
-- Stores user-submitted code snippets and their optimized versions for future reference and learning.

 ---

 ## Technology Stack

 ### **Programming Languages**
-- **Python**: Primary language for orchestration and code analysis.
+- **Python**: Used for ML pipeline, code parsing, and orchestration.
-- **C**: For performance-critical tasks and runtime benchmarking.
+- **C**: Used for lightweight, high-performance benchmarking modules.

 ### **Frameworks and Libraries**
-- TensorFlow, Keras, Theano, PyTorch: For building and training machine learning models.
+- **TensorFlow**, **Keras**: For building and training the reinforcement learning model.
-- SQL: To store and manage user-submitted code snippets and logs.
+- **NumPy**, **Regex**, **ctypes**: For processing and low-level interactions.

+---

 ---